Sri LankaOfficial Name: Democratic Socialist Republic of Sri Lanka

 Safety and Security

 U.S. citizens living or traveling in Sri Lanka should be aware of their personal surroundings and follow prudent security practices.
-Travelers should avoid political rallies, military bases, military or police convoys, and closed areas of high security zones.
+Travelers should avoid political rallies, public demonstrations, military installations, and closed areas of HSZs.

 Demonstrations in Colombo are a regular occurrence.
 Most demonstrations are peaceful, resulting only in traffic congestion; however, some have ended in violence between the protesters and police or opposition groups.
 While the majority of demonstrations are related to internal Sri Lankan politics, protests directed toward western embassies and international organizations are not uncommon.
 Demonstrations can occur with little or no advance notice.
 Even those intended to be peaceful can turn confrontational and escalate into violence.
 The U.S. Embassy recommends that U.S. citizens avoid areas of demonstrations and exercise caution if in the vicinity of any large gatherings, protests, or demonstrations.
 Travelers should check the U.S. Embassy Colombo website for possible updates, enroll in the Smart Traveler Enrollment Program (STEP) to receive e-mail messages or cellular phone short message service (SMS) texts about impending demonstrations and monitor media coverage of local events.
 Travelers should remain aware of their surroundings at all times, review their personal security plans, and follow the instructions of local authorities.

 Organized and armed gangs are known to operate in Sri Lanka and have been responsible for targeted kidnappings and violence, although there is no evidence to suggest that U.S. citizens are at particular risk.
+A British national was killed and a Russian national sexually assaulted and beaten during a violent attack by a gang in a tourist resort in the southern beach town of Tangalle in December 2011.
 The Sri Lankan justice system can be slower than in the United States and there are a number of outstanding cases of crimes against foreign nationals.